sjoerd20/mProgProject/DESIGN.md

 - [Youtube API](https://www.youtube.com/yt/dev/api-resources/)

 ### Database
 For real-time storage this app uses [firebase](https://firebase.google.com/).
 This is an online real-time database of Google.
 It stores the values as JSON.
-The following fields will be saved to this database
+The following fields will be saved to this database:
 - user ID (int)
 - Playlist (string)
 - login code (int)